contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/04_manage-api.md

 # 4. Invoke the web API

-Now that your environment is all set, try to call `http://localhost:8000` with and without providing valid credentials.
+Now that your environment is all set, call the agent (e.g. send GET calls to `http://localhost:8000/contacts/`) with and without providing valid credentials.

 ## 4.1.
 Calling the API with invalid credentials